buptcozy/koordinator/docs/proposals/scheduling/20220701-schedule-gang.md

 (Imagine that the resources on a machine are all occupied by two gang tasks, but each gang has not reached the minimum to startup.
 At this time, both gangs will hold and wait, resulting in a deadlock ), In the future, we will develop a plugin to solve the gang deadlock.

 Therefore, we make this function a configuration item.
 The user can choose whether to set Strict Mode.
-In Strict Mode, scheduling decisions will be made  All Or Nothing , otherwise we will only ignore the pod that failed at Filter point and continue to schedule the remaining pods.
+In Strict Mode, each bundle's scheduling decisions will be made  All Or Nothing , otherwise we will only ignore the pod that failed at Filter point and continue to schedule the remaining pods.

 (2) There are often  distributed training scenarios like this: Only when a job that wants PS role's resource holding reaches to 50% and the Worker role 's resource holding reaches to %100, the entire job task will be pulled up.
 PodGroups cannot be classified according to task roles.